whatisnuclear/website/scale-with-batteries.md

 # Compute height as height= volume needed/ area available

-# Convert nightEnergy from Joules to Watt\*hours and liters to m^3.
+# Convert nightEnergy from Joules to watt\*hours and liters to m^3.

 heightOnFootballField = [nightEnergy/3600/wattHPerLiter[bType]\*0.001/areaFootball for bType in
 batteryTypes]